RexJensen/cfrm-go/README.md

 This code was entirely written by a coding agent (gpt-codex-5.3-medium) and based on prompts, code snippets, and notes from my personal research on CFRM and solving mixed games.

-https://proceedings.neurips.cc/paper/2007/file/08d98638c6fcd194a4b1e6992063e944-Paper.pdf
+Respects to the original CFRM paper which was the primary source material: https://proceedings.neurips.cc/paper/2007/file/08d98638c6fcd194a4b1e6992063e944-Paper.pdf

 ## Recommended Usage